 - Wear a brace on your back or around your waist if working on a loading dock or truck.

 - Install soft padding on which to stand if you are on your feet most of the day.

 - Take frequent breaks if you are constantly lifting or moving items.

 - Wear supportive shoes and ankle braces if standing throughout the day.

 Contact an Experienced Personal Injury Attorney

 Have you suffered any of the repetitive stress injuries outlined in today’s post?
 If so, you need to protect your rights by seeking legal representation from a trusted and experienced personal injury attorney.
-Call the West Palm Beach office of Scott J. Sternberg & Associates, P.A. today at (561) 687-5660 to schedule a consultation.
+Call the West Palm Beach office of Sternberg / Forsythe, P.A. today at (561) 687-5660 to schedule a consultation.
 We always have the best interests of our clients in mind when building a case for compensation.